ibiem-2019/ibiem_2019_material/content/lessons/dada2_tutorial_1_6.md

 ![](dada2_tutorial_1_6_files/figure-markdown_github/plot-errors-1.png)

-The error rates for each possible transition (eg. A-&gt;C, A-&gt;G, ...) are shown.
+The error rates for each possible transition (eg. A-&gt;C, A-&gt;G, …) are shown.
 Points are the observed error rates for each consensus quality score.
 The black line shows the estimated error rates after convergence.
 The red line shows the error rates expected under the nominal definition of the Q-value.
 Here the black line (the estimated rates) fits the observed rates well, and the error rates drop with increased quality as expected.
 Everything looks reasonable and we proceed with confidence.

 **<span style="color:red">If using this workflow on your own data:</span>** Parameter learning is computationally intensive, so by default the `learnErrors` function uses only a subset of the data (the first 1M reads).
 If the plotted error model does not look like a good fit, try increasing the `nreads` parameter to see if the fit improves.

 Dereplication
 =============

-Dereplication combines all identical sequencing reads into into "unique sequences" with a corresponding "abundance": the number of reads with that unique sequence.
+Dereplication combines all identical sequencing reads into into “unique sequences” with a corresponding “abundance”: the number of reads with that unique sequence.
 Dereplication substantially reduces computation time by eliminating redundant comparisons.

-Dereplication in the DADA2 pipeline has one crucial addition from other pipelines: **DADA2 retains a summary of the quality information associated with each unique sequence**.
+Dereplication in the DADA2 pipeline has one crucial addition from other
+pipelines: **DADA2 retains a summary of the quality information associated with each unique sequence**.
 The consensus quality profile of a unique sequence is the average of the positional qualities from the dereplicated reads.
-These quality profiles inform the error model of the subsequent denoising step, significantly increasing DADA2's accuracy.
+These quality profiles inform the error model of the subsequent denoising step, significantly increasing DADA2’s accuracy.

 **Dereplicate the filtered fastq files**